 I used to worry that I wasn't 'really' polyamorous.
 That my open relationships were an excuse for the ending of monogamous relationships.
 As chairwoman of the national polyamory society in Sweden, it would be a pretty hard thing to admit... not only to myself, but to the world.

-There’s a contingent who fight to have polyamory recognised as an inclination ‘I was born polyamorous’ (so it isn’t my fault – runs the secret subtext); I don’t think I am.
+There's a contingent who fight to have polyamory recognised as an inclination 'I was born polyamorous'; I don't think I am.

 I prefer to think that I am responsible for my own life and my own choices and I desire the freedom to create relationships with people I meet along the way.
 Because however your sexuality presents itself and for whatever reason, adults should be able to conduct their lives the way they choose.
 But new relationships have impacts on the old ones, that are difficult to get your head round if you are used to a monogamous way of living.

 What happens to the original relationship when a new lover or partner comes in?